Lucius Marcius Philippus (consul 91 BC)

 His strenuous opposition to the reforms of Marcus Livius Drusus during his consulship of 91 BC was instrumental in the outbreak of the disastrous Bellum Italicum, the Social War.
 He did well under the Marian government during the mid-80s BC, holding the high office of censor in 86 BC.
 However, he took advantage of the political amnesty offered by Sulla during the civil war of 83 BC and changed sides, along with other Marians of later importance, such as Marcus Aemilius Lepidus (cos.
 78) and Marcus Junius Brutus (tr. pl.
 83), Publius Cethegus, and Pompey.
+Philippus led the force that took Sardinia for Sulla, killing and replacing that province's praetor, Quintus Antonius Balbus.

 Philippus had backed the winner in the Civil War, and enjoyed a special eminence in the first decade after as one of the few surviving men of consular rank and as Rome's pre-eminent orator since the death of Marcus Antonius (late 87 BC).
-Following Sulla's death (78 BC), he played a key role in the suppression of Lepidus' revolt (78–77 BC).
+Following Sulla's death in 78 BC, he played a key role in the suppression of Lepidus' revolt (78–77 BC).

 Family

-He was born the younger son of Quintus Marcius Philippus, triumvir monetalis in 129 BC, and Claudia, a daughter of Appius Claudius Pulcher, the consul in 143 BC.
+Philippus was the son of the Quintus Marcius Philippus who was triumvir monetalis some time between 134 and 114 BC.
+His mother Claudia was a daughter of Appius Claudius Pulcher, the consul in 143 and censor in 136 BC.

+Philippus had a son of the same name who later became the consul of 56 BC.

 Tribunate

-Marcius Philippus was tribune of the plebs in 104 BC, during which time he brought forward an agrarian law, the details about which we are not informed, but which is chiefly memorable for the statement he made in recommending the measure, that there were not two thousand men in the state who possessed property.
-He seems to have brought forward this measure chiefly with the view of acquiring popularity, and he quietly dropped it when he found there was no hope of carrying it.
+Marcius Philippus was plebeian tribune in 104 BC, during which time he brought forward an agrarian law, the details about which we are not informed, but which is chiefly memorable for the statement he made in recommending the measure, that there were not two thousand men in the state who possessed property.
+He also may have brought legislation to reform judicial procedures related to usury.
+He seems to have brought forward the agrarian measure chiefly with the view of acquiring popularity, and he quietly dropped it when he found there was no hope of carrying it.

 In 100 BC, he defended the state along with other distinguished statesmen to protect it from Lucius Appuleius Saturninus.